Tuesday, 20 December 2011

 SRI KRISHNA TEMPLE - UDUPI

-HISTORY : One of the popular story goes like this.
-The main statue of Sri Krishna at Dwaraka got completely covered by gopichandanam ( holy sandal wood).
+HISTORY: One of the popular stories goes like this.
+The main statue of Sri Krishna at Dwaraka was completely covered by gopichandanam (holy sandalwood).
 A sailor from Dwaraka loaded this heavy lump in his boat as ballast, in one of his trips along the west coast.
-The ship was caught in a terrible storm while sailing in the western coast of Malpe.
+The ship was caught in a terrible storm while sailing on the western coast of Malpe.
 When the meditating Sri Madhvacharya sensed this by his 'aparoksha' or divine gana thirushti (knowledge), he got the ship safely to the shore by waving the end of his saffron robe and pacifying the storm.
-The pleased captain of the ship offered Sri Madhvacharya anything in the ship in return.
-Sri Madhvacharya asked for the sandal wood piece containing the statue of Sri Krishna.
-Later as the story goes, Sri Madhvacharya took it to the lake, purified it and installed it in the mutt.
+The pleased captain of the ship offered Sri Madhvacharya anything on the ship in return.
+Sri Madhvacharya asked for the sandalwood piece containing the statue of Sri Krishna.
+Later as the story goes, Sri Madhvacharya took it to the lake, purified it, and installed it in the mutt.

 ( Temple complex view with Temple Tank )